ta-data-bcn/Project-Week-5-Your-Own-Project/your-project/README.md

 ## Questions (Things I want to know)

- - How long is my communication time?
+ - How long is my commute time (from Sabadell to Barcelona Glories) ?
- - Does it differ before and after July (when people are not in vacation)?
+ - Does it differ before and after July (when people are in vacation)?
- - Does the communication time differ by rain event?
+ - Does the commute time differ by rain event?
  - How much carbon I have emitted during the last two months by car?
  - How much carbon I would emitted if I use the public transporation.

 <a name="dataset"></a>

 ## Dataset
-The data is download from the Google My Timeline and the carbon emission information is from [UK Vehicle Certification Agency]( https://carfueldata.vehicle-certification-agency.gov.uk/) and [Carbon Footprint of Railway Infrastructure](https://uic.org/IMG/pdf/carbon_footprint_of_railway_infrastructure.pdf)
+The data is downloaded from the Google My Timeline and the carbon emission information is from [UK Vehicle Certification Agency]( https://carfueldata.vehicle-certification-agency.gov.uk/) and [Carbon Footprint of Railway Infrastructure](https://uic.org/IMG/pdf/carbon_footprint_of_railway_infrastructure.pdf)

 [Dataset]()